-If you wish, you can then (with 0.9.10 and later) raise the elevators from the ATC/AI menu, taxy onto one of the elevators, lower it (uncheck the box on the menu) and taxy off into the hangar.
+If you wish, you can then raise the elevators from the ATC/AI menu, taxi onto one of the elevators, lower it (uncheck the box on the menu) and taxi off into the hangar.

 Don't be discouraged if you don't succeed at first - it's not an easy maneouver to master.
 If after a little practice you find the Seahawk too easy, you could move on to the Seafire for more of a challenge!